-On November 18, the U.S. Environmental Protection Agency (EPA) and U.S. Army Corps of Engineers (Army Corps) announced a proposed rule to re-establish the pre-2015 definition of “Waters of the United States” (WOTUS).
+On November 18, the U.S. Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers (Army Corps) announced a proposed rule to re-establish the pre-2015 definition of “Waters of the United States” (WOTUS).
 The proposed rule codifies the EPA and Army Corps implementation of pre-2015 WOTUS guidelines following the August 30 U.S. District Court Ruling, which vacated and remanded the 2020 Navigable Waters Protection Rule.
+The comment period for the proposed rule closes on February 7, 2022.
 Earlier this year, the agencies announced their intent to initiate a 2-step rulemaking process on WOTUS.
 NACo submitted comments detailing county concerns and priorities.

 EPA’s proposed rule is part of its 2-step rulemaking process, the first being to repeal the 2020 Navigable Waters Protection Rule and the second to craft a new definition of WOTUS.
 As part of the first rulemaking, the EPA released its Economic Analysis for the Proposed “Revised Definition of the ‘Waters of the United States’” Rule.